Read This First

 Prompt 1: Assuming that a good is not existentially necessary, can any price for that good be rationally considered unfair?

-The central claim is this: If a material good is not existentially necessary —that is, not essential for survival, health, or basic well-being—determining whether a price for such a good is rationally unfair becomes a complex issue.
+In plain terms: If a material good is not existentially necessary —that is, not essential for survival, health, or basic well-being—determining whether a price for such a good is rationally unfair becomes a complex issue.

 Existentially necessary good